RachelGreenwood/Melody-Minded/README.md

 - Open your web browser and go to http://localhost:3000

 ## Future Features
-- Logging in/creating an account with Auth0
-- Forum for users to ask questions and connect with other users
 - A section for ages 0-5 to prepare them for the 5-15 curriculum, consisting of a series of recordings that gradually get more complex
 - An autoplay feature for the ages 0-5 section
 - If a user doesn’t answer all the questions correctly, they can reload the page and relearn the same concept with different quiz questions to test their understanding, not their memory